akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Testing
 =======

-When running tests with LevelDB default settings in ``sbt``, make sure to set ``fork := true`` in your sbt project otherwise, you'll see an ``UnsatisfiedLinkError``.
+When running tests with LevelDB default settings in ``sbt``, make sure to set ``fork := true`` in your sbt project.
+Otherwise, you'll see an ``UnsatisfiedLinkError``.
 Alternatively, you can switch to a LevelDB Java port by setting

 .. includecode:: ../scala/code/docs/persistence/PersistencePluginDocSpec.scala#native-config